deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 - [Rest Endpoint Handler](./common-services/rest-endpoints) - REST webhook handler allows you to execute any action for incoming HTTP requests.
 A module can contain any number of it.
 - [Event Handler](./common-services/event-handlers) - Handler for in-proc emitted events. a module can contain any number of it.

-However, Falcon Module allows you to compose code according to [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control) principle, which is helpful with large code base, and makes unit-testing easier.
+However, Falcon Module allows you to compose code according to [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control) principle, which is helpful with a large codebase and makes unit-testing easier.
 We highly recommend this approach.
 The Falcon Module needs to export the following:

 - [Falcon Module](./module-api) - Structured representation of module definition.
 Falcon Module can contain only one implementation of it.

 ### Old vs new approach

-In a previous version of Falcon Server (version 2), there was a distinct separation between extensions, API clients, rest endpoint handlers, and event handlers.
+In previous versions of Falcon Server (version 2), there was a distinct separation between extensions, API clients, rest endpoint handlers, and event handlers.
 Each of these needed to be implemented and loaded as a separate package.
 Falcon Server 3 changes that approach and introduces the concept of a module.

 So in comparison to Falcon Server 2, Falcon Module it's a container that groups all the above things as one package.

 In Falcon Server v2 it was necessary to add multiple packages to have full coverage of features.
-If we consider shop features that will be handled service X (Magento, BigCommerce, CommerceTools etc) the following packages are required:
+If we consider shop features that will be handled service X (Magento, BigCommerce, CommerceTools, etc) the following packages are required:

 - `@deity/falcon-shop-extension` that provides GraphQL schema for shop features
 - `@deity/falcon-X-api` that provides resolvers and all the calls to service X (implements the shop features)